 Bryan has advanced glaucoma and remembers how RNIB helped him come to terms with his sight loss through counselling, as well as helping him get the benefits he was entitled to.

 RNIB were the ones that saved me, basically.
 So leaving a legacy in your Will to a charity that you love, it's the right thing to do.
 If somebody helps you, you help them.
-It’s my hope that RNIB can continue to be there for others”.
+It’s my hope that RNIB can continue to be there for others.

 After discussing their Will with their children, Bryan and his wife Janet generously included a gift to RNIB.
 Janet said: “Before we made our Wills, we had a long talk with our family.
 That's the first thing, if you're thinking of leaving a legacy.
-And the children actually said, 'We don't mind, that's good'.
+The children actually said: 'We don't mind, that's good.'